 Video courtesy of UNESCO’s YouTube Channel

-Today there are three provinces of Northern Khorasan, Southern Khorasan and Razavy Khorasan in Iran.
+Today there are three provinces of Northern Khorasan, Southern Khorasan and the Razavy Khorasan in Iran.
 Traditionally, there has been a historical region mostly spread across modern-day Afghanistan, eastern Iran and parts of Tajikistan, Turkmenistan, and Uzbekistan.
 It’s gained a reputation as the Sun of the East.

 Accommodating a multitude of unique shrines and burial memorials of eminent figures and poets, Khorasan has become one of the unparalleled regions with tourist attractions inviting numerous fans of original Iranian music.
-Since Khorasan region is the motherland of this type of music, some call it the Florence of Iran.
+Since the Khorasan region is the motherland of this type of music, some call it the Florence of Iran.

-Among various genres of ancient music of this region, the music of Bakhshis of Khorasan is one of the musical forms within traditional and Maqam system of Iranian music.
-Like other Maqams of Folkloric music, Bakhshis’ music has emerged from the life of migrating nomads (of Kurdish and Turkish origins) and villagers.
+Among various genres of the ancient music of this region, the music of the Bakhshis of Khorasan is one of the musical forms within the traditional and Maqam system of Iranian music.
+Like other Maqams of Folkloric music, the Bakhshis’ music has emerged from the life of migrating nomads (of Kurdish and Turkish origins) and villagers.
 The intellectual value of this music has been high enough to be registered by UNESCO as one of a series of intangible Iranian music properties.

 What leaves an unforgettable impression in one’s memory is the experience of listening to such music in person where it’s played.
 Many enjoy taking part in their special circles, particularly while making the musical instruments by using different types of wood.
-This music is accompanied by peculiar style of the minstrel, shout as well as ups and downs that have strikingly coordinated music with improvisation.
+This music is accompanied by the peculiar style of the minstrel, shout as well as ups and downs that have strikingly coordinated music with improvisation.
 Many of the musicians of this genre are sometimes so deeply inundated with their own music and song that continue singing without noticing their fingers are cut by the instrument’s strings.

 Dotar, A love Icon in the Music of Bakhshis of Khorasan

 What distinguishes this type of music from others is its instrument, “Dotar”.
 As the name implies (do: two & tar: string), it has got only two strings for playing, a couple regarded as male and female.
 The musician creates delightful melodies (Nava) that sit in the listeners’ memory forever.
-One of the most famous songs of Bakhshi music of Khorasan is called “Navaee”.
-The wonderful tune of this style of music in Maqam system of Iranian music, you should listen to this song!
+One of the most famous songs of the Bakhshi music of Khorasan is called “Navaee”.
+The wonderful tune of this style of music in the Maqam system of Iranian music, you should listen to this song!

 The history and creators of this type of music are unknown to us.
 According to the existing evidence, this traditional music of Iran has existed since ancient times and has been handed over to us from masters to pupils by our forefathers.
 The generation-to-generation transfer of this art has enriched it dramatically and given it a particular status.
-In the past, the singers of the music of Bakhshis of Khorasan were mainly farmers.
+In the past, the singers of the music of the Bakhshis of Khorasan were mainly farmers.
 Originally, it was sung by men while working on the farms or during resting intervals for various reasons and conveyed content like: